 Uranium prices have been volatile with the spot price peaking at US\$136/lb U_3O_8 in mid 2007, then retreating to a US\$40 low during the financial crisis in 2008 and continuing in the low US\$40s until mid 2010, when prices started to rise in response to a recognition of the growing demand for uranium to fuel escalating nuclear energy programs around the world.
-The accident in Japan in mid-March 2011 resulted in a pull-back in uranium prices.
-The uranium spot price recovered from its low of US\$28/lb in June 2014 to about US\$40/lb, followed by a further price decline to US\$26/lb currently.
+The tsunami that compromised pumps required to cool the cores of reactors in the Fukushima power plant in Japan in mid-March, 2011, that resulted in the melt-down of the cores of three reactors, led to the suspension of nuclear power in Japan while reactors were required to increase their resistance to tsunamis and earthquakes.
+Germany closed half of its nuclear reactors in response to Fukushima.
+The halting or nuclear power generation from these reactors led to a build-up of nuclear fuel inventory and a consequent weakening of the uranium price.
+Japanese reactors that have met the required safety upgrades have not come back on stream as quickly as anticipated, which has led to a further weakening of the uranium price, which has now reached an 11-year low of under US\$20/lb.
+China, Russia and India continue to build reactors at a fast rate; 58 reactors are currently under construction world-wide and a total of 448 reactors are operable.